cabforum/servercert/docs/BR.md

 A Request Token that does not include a timestamp is valid for a single use and the CA SHALL NOT re-use it for a subsequent validation.

 The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.

+**Note:** Examples of Request Tokens include, but are not limited to:
+  (i) a hash of the public key; or
+  (ii) a hash of the Subject Public Key Info [X.509]; or (iii) a hash of a PKCS#10 CSR.
+A Request Token may also be concatenated with a timestamp or other data.
+If a CA wanted to always use a hash of a PKCS#10 CSR as a Request Token and did not want to incorporate a timestamp and did want to allow certificate key re-use then the applicant might use the challenge password in the creation of a CSR with OpenSSL to ensure uniqueness even if the subject and key are identical between subsequent requests.

+**Note**: This simplistic shell command produces a Request Token which has a timestamp and a hash of a CSR.
+  `echo \`date -u +%Y%m%d%H%M\` \`sha256sum <r2.csr\` \| sed "s/[ -]//g"`
+The script outputs:
+  201602251811c9c863405fe7675a3988b97664ea6baf442019e4e52fa335f406f7c5f26cf14f

 **Required Website Content**: Either a Random Value or a Request Token, together with additional information that uniquely identifies the Subscriber, as specified by the CA.